 - Weight-bearing exercises (which make your muscles work against gravity).

-- Injectable Forteo or PTH to rebuild bone.
+- Injectable teriparatide (Forteo) or PTH to rebuild bone.

-- Injectable Prolia for women at high risk of fracture when other drugs don't work.
+- Injectable denosumab (Prolia) for women at high risk of fracture when other drugs don't work.

 Should I Consider Hormone Therapy?

 Hormone therapy [estrogen] is believed to be useful in preventing or alleviating the increased rate of bone loss that leads to osteoporosis.
-It is generally recommended for postmenopausal women who:
+However, using hormone replacement therapy for prevention of osteoporosis alone -- not to treat menopausal symptoms -- is not recommended by the FDA.
+While some women and their doctors may choose to use it for this reason, it is generally recommended for postmenopausal women who:

 - Undergo an early menopause.